vladward/counter/README.md

-#Counter web application with TypeScript
+Counter web application with React, TypeScript and Redux